gerelef/envyd/README.md

 ```

 ## contributing
+The official scope of the project, is to simplify the life of anyone who's managing GPUS through `nvml` on Linux. \
-If you want to help, this project needs the following four things:
+To do so successfully & you want to help, this project needs the following four things to succeed:
 1. Feedback.
 Please report back w/ your experience using this service! we're looking for practical feedback regarding the following: (1) error codes (status messages), (2) descriptions, (3) cohesion.
    Feedback regarding `nvml` itself is out of scope, as it is ownership of NVIDIA.
 2. Scope.
 This service needs to expand its scope to anything that the `nvml` library itself supports; this is possible only by other people contributing!
 Register your own `nvmlMethodName_handler` in `network.c`, it should only take a few minutes.
+3. Documentation.
+This service needs to enhance its documentation; not everyone is gifted with the same skills of communication, and this project is certainly no exception.
+   If you have the time, kindly write some documentation that you think might be obscure to people w/o the necessary business knowledge!
-3. Adoption.
+4. Adoption.
 In an ideal world, there are no competing standards: there is only **one**, well-supported, community implementation, backed by a strict, well-written standard (in this case, the latest `nvml.h` serves this purpose).
   To achieve this goal, if you're thinking about creating a tool that interacts with `nvml`, aka manages an NVIDIA GPU, consider using this tool instead of the alternatives!